Mike Mickens: Calgary Stampeders

 On May 27, 2010, Mickens signed with the Calgary Stampeders of the Canadian Football League.
 He was released on June 9 and decided to retire because of injury.

 Coaching career

 In 2011, he was a defensive assistant at the University of Cincinnati.
 In 2012, he was a defensive assistant at Indiana State University.
 In 2013, he became the cornerbacks coach at the University of Idaho.
 In 2014, he moved on to Bowling Green State University to be the cornerbacks coach.
 In 2014, he was named the cornerbacks coach at Bowling Green.

 In December 2017, it was announced that he was joining Kent State as the team's secondary coach.
 In January 2018, he was named the Cincinnati cornerbacks coach.
 In February 2020, he was hired as the cornerbacks' coach at the University of Notre Dame, reuniting with Brian Kelly, who was his head coach at the University of Cincinnati.

+On January 29, 2026, Mickens joined the Baltimore Ravens as defensive pass game coordinator and secondary coach.